jbillo/handcompare/README.md

                     This option is exposed for consistency as the test suite does not enforce the "unique cards" restriction when comparing hands.

-    --verbose       Output details on hand comparison, including type, multiple and ranking for each of the hands.
+    --verbose       Output details on hand comparison, including attributes, multiple and type for each of the hands.

 For an example use of the `--no-sanity` parameter to check two straight flushes: